atolye15/checklist/checklists/daily-crm-reporting-checklist.md

 - [ ] Specify your worklog for each project
 You should specify it in 15 minutes slots.

-- [ ] Specify what did you do in the project
+- [ ] Specify the tasks/issues you have worked
 You should specify it with key-id and title that are taken from Jira.
 So that everyone in the Atolye15 might have an idea about what you're doing.

 - [ ] Write down the status of your issues like "Done", "In Progress"